-It was fortuitous that the BGP update rate had been held steady for so many years, as this implied that the capability of BGP systems did not required constantly increasing processing capability.
-In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate increased in recent years.
+It has been fortuitous that the BGP update rate had been held steady for so many years, as this implied that the capability of BGP systems did not require constantly increasing processing capability.
+In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate increased and then declined in recent years.

-What is also intriguing is that most of these 400,000 updates per day are generated from a pool of between 30,000 to 60,000 prefixes.
-A plot of the daily count of prefixes that are the subject of BGP updates is shown in Figure 2.
+What is also intriguing is that most of these prefix update messages are generated from a pool of between 30,000 to 80,000 prefixes.
+A plot of the daily count of prefixes that are the subject of BGP updates is shown in Figure 3.
 While this number is rising, it is not rising at the same rate as the number of updates per day, so the heightened instability is possibly to be due to more updates to reach convergence, rather than due to more unstable prefixes.
 Another possible explanation is that we are looking at daily average numbers, and this rise in the average could be caused by a small pool of unstable prefixes exhibiting higher levels of instability than was the case previously.